hoho/histery/README.md

 Histery.js
 ==========

-Single page app history handler
+Single page app history handler.

+Requires jQuery (for event binding and for typechecking).

 ## How to use